Lafene Health Center

 The center is staffed by full-time physicians with medical support personnel.
 When necessary, the student is referred to specialists for treatment at the student’s expense.

-After regular clinic hours, a student who is ill or injured may receive medical care at the local hospital, at the student’s expense.
-Home visits are not made.
-The local ambulance service is available, when needed, to transport patients to the appropriate health care facility.
+After regular clinic hours, a student who is ill or injured may receive medical care at any urgent care facility or the local hospital at the student’s expense.
+The local ambulance service is available when needed to transport patients to the appropriate health care facility.

-It is strongly recommended that all students at K-State carry medical insurance, either through the parent’s plan at home or through the university-sponsored student health insurance plan available at special rates.
-This latter plan covers most services provided at Lafene Health Center and allowed claims for medical expenses if the student requires care away from the campus.
+It is strongly recommended that all students at K-State carry medical insurance, either through the parent’s plan at home or through the university-sponsored student health insurance plan (SHIP) available at special rates.
+This SHIP plan covers most services provided at Lafene Health Center.

-K-State requires a complete medical history, including a current immunization record, on all new students or transfer students.
-This history must be completed on the Kansas State University medical history form and is required prior to provision of non-emergency treatment at the health center.
+K-State requires specific immunizations for all new students or transfer students.
 A physical examination is not required, but encouraged, and a copy of this examination assists the staff in evaluating illnesses.
-If a student has a continuing medical problem, a summary from the attending physician is helpful should treatment at the center be needed.
+If a student has a continuing medical problem, a summary from the medical provider is helpful should treatment at the center be needed.
 Students receiving allergy injections must furnish instructions from their allergist before injections can be administered at the health center.
-International students from countries with a high incidence of tuberculosis and others who have spent more than four months in such a country are required by university policy to be skin tested for tuberculosis prior to enrolling at Kansas State.
+International students from countries with a high incidence of tuberculosis and others who have spent more than four months in high risk countries are required by university policy to be skin tested for tuberculosis prior to enrolling at Kansas State.